 For "music night" this evening at The Wild Reed I share the song "Can't Stop This Feeling" by Carl Anderson, whose recordings from the 1980s and '90s I've been collecting and enjoying for the past three months or so.

 Jesus Christ Superstar.
-Yet for almost two decades, Carl was also an accomplished song stylist within a range of genres – jazz, soul, and R&B influences into his own unique and unforgettable style.
+Yet for almost two decades, Carl was an accomplished and well-respected song stylist, artfully blending jazz, soul, pop, and R&B influences into his own unique and unforgettable style.